mzidra/mzidra/README.md

 . Ꮺ w2i! ๋࣭ ⭑ im mizi i think

-osdd + bpd ೀ Nrt fans int!
+osdd + ? ೀ Nrt fans int!

       ౿ ָ byi
-❥ skin may = whatever alter / personality is at front but not always
+❥ skin may = whatever personality is at front but not always

-❥ whoevers at front will reveal themselves based on the person asking but they usually dont!!

 ❥ anyone under the age of 16 is limited to talking on pt only , no socials given 👅